VCityTeam/py3dtilers/py3dtilers/Common/README.md

 To create a _LodNode_:
 ```
-# Takes : geometries as ObjectsToTile, a geometric error (int)
+# Takes : geometries as FeatureList, a geometric error (int)
 # Returns : a node containing the geometries
 node = LodNode(objects_to_tile, geometric_error=20)
 ```